 Calculating the Cost of Family Vacations

-Cost is an inevitable part of planning a trip with your family.
+If you’re among their ranks, you know that cost is a big consideration when planning this kind of trip.
 When calculating the total cost of your next family vacation, make sure to consider the following expenses:

 • Accommodations (including taxes and fees)